bitbasher/Gears-Library/README.md

 This image shows thread starts as seen from the end of the worm gear.

 ![worm-gear-3-thread-starts](https://github.com/user-attachments/assets/5abf4ee9-78cc-40fd-b1f8-619058067a88)
-### "together_built"
-Only modules that create a set of gears have this parameter which, when true, creates the gear shapes meshed together.
+### "Build Together (together_built) [Bool true]"
+This option, when false, places the gears of a set flat on the XY place placed to be 3D printed.
+Left at its default vlaue ot true the gear shapes will be placed so they mesh together.
-### "tooth_number"
+### "tooth_number" [Number 20]
 The number of teeth that the gear will be created with.
-For modules that create sets of gears each one will have an individual "<part>_teeth" parameter.
+Modules making gear sets will have individual "<part>_teeth" parameters for each member.
 # The Gear Modules
 ## Spur Gear (with Helix option)
 spur_gear(modul, tooth_number, width, bore, pressure_angle = 20, helix_angle = 0, optimized = true)